Airless Spray Equipment

 Operator training is essential for using or assisting with airless spray equipment.

-• General maintenance of the equipment should form part of this operator training
+1. General equipment maintenance should be part of this operator training.

-• Spray painters should be familiar with all parts of airless spray equipment, specifically relating to Health and Safety aspects
+2. Spray painters should be familiar with all parts of airless spray equipment, specifically those related to Health and Safety.

-• Inadequate training will lead to potential health and safety issues and potential paint application problems
+3. Inadequate training will lead to potential health and safety issues and potential paint application problems.

-Note: application of coatings to a vessel in a dry dock.
-Environmental policies vary globally about spray painting without any form of encapsulation
+Note: Application of coatings to a vessel in a dry dock.
+Environmental policies vary globally regarding spray painting without encapsulation.

 Airless Spray Process

-The principle of airless spray equipment is based on paint and coatings being pressurised so they travel through a supply hose to an airless spray gun and out of the orifice.
+The principle of airless spray equipment is that paint and coatings are pressurised, then travel through a supply hose to an airless spray gun and out of the orifice.

-• On clearing this orifice, the paint rapidly expands into a fine spray fan or atomisation
+1. On clearing this orifice, the paint rapidly expands into a fine spray fan or atomisation.

-• This spray fan is controlled by the tip size, angle and pressure used during application
+2. This spray fan is controlled by the tip size, angle and pressure used during application.

-• The equipment size and ratio must be considered when deciding which size airless spray pump to use
+3. The equipment size and ratio must be considered when deciding which size airless spray pump to use.

 Airless Spray Tip